 If all your vegetables are cut in all different shapes and sizes, some might quickly become overcooked while others remain raw.

-It’s important to cut the hard vegetables (like carrots) small and the softer vegetables (like cabbage) bigger so that they cook in a similar time.
-This way you can avoid burnt or watery/soggy vegetables in your stir fry!
+It’s important to cut the hard vegetables (like carrots) small and the softer vegetables (like cabbage) bigger so they cook at a similar time.
+This way, you can avoid burnt or watery/soggy vegetables in your stir fry!

 Once all your ingredients are ready, heat a wok on medium and add a drizzle of oil.
 Once it’s hot, add the pork and sprinkle with salt and pepper.
 Add the garlic slices and fry them together until the pork is sealed.

-Frying over a medium heat is the safe option at home.
+Frying over medium heat is a safe option at home.

 Next, I add the vegetables according to the cooking time.
 Ginger, carrot, onion and mushroom go first.

-Once the carrot and onion are softened slightly, add the cabbage and bell pepper.
+Add the cabbage and bell pepper once the carrot and onion are softened slightly.
 Stir fry for about 1-2 minutes.

-It’s good to add things like carrots and onions to the pan first because they require a bit more cooking time.
+Adding things like carrots and onions to the pan first is good because they require a bit more cooking time.
 I also add mushrooms quite early on so that they release more umami to the dish.

 Add the beansprouts and stir fry for one more minute.